 The district will allow a student who is 15 years of age or older to be absent for one day to obtain a learner license and one day to obtain a driver's license, provided that the board has authorized such excused absences under policy FEA(LOCAL).
-The student will be required to provide documentation of his or her visit to the driver's license office for each absence and must make up any work missed.
+The student will be required to provide documentation of the visit to the driver's license office for each absence and must make up any work missed.

-[See Driver License Attendance Verification on page 27.]
+[See Driver License Attendance Verification (Secondary Grade Levels Only).]